Are You Really Listening?

 It is unavoidable that bias – conscious or unconscious – will creep into any survey analysis.
 One of the best ways to avoid this is to outsource – impartiality means the real story is presented back.
 When my client asked me to complete their survey analysis, I was clear that I didn’t want to know much background initially – not because I wasn't interested, but because I didn’t want any bias to creep into the results.
 This allowed for impartial, honest insights.
 This is key in any sized organisation.
 If there are 30 employees, you know everyone and can’t help but formulate opinions about why someone responded in such a way.
 If there are 3,000 employees, you may not know everyone, but the same applies – it is impossible to remain impartial when organisational challenges or politics are at play.
 So step back and hand the data over!

 This is about asking the right questions.
 Consider what is important to your organisation and what values your teams are asked to live by.
-Open questions such as ‘If this organisation was a car, what would it be?’ are not going to deliver anything valuable that can be acted on!
-But asking carefully crafted questions about specific areas, be it growth, development, collaboration and so on can deliver a solid data set that can be explored.
+Open questions such as ‘If this organisation was a car, what would it be?’ are pointless!
+They're not going to deliver anything valuable that can be acted on!
+But asking carefully crafted questions about specific areas, be it wellbeing, learning and development, collaboration and so on, can deliver a solid data set that can be explored and acted upon.
 And remember, too many open questions and the survey will take too long – both to complete and to analyse.
-So stick mostly to clearly crafted closed questions (with optional comments box), plus 2-3 open questions to finish.
+So stick to clearly crafted closed questions (with optional comments box), plus 2-3 open questions for detail and verbatims.

 Most importantly, if you go to the effort of creating and distributing a survey, and teams give up their time to respond, then it is on leadership teams to listen and act on the results.
 Bon Insight offers impartial insight to your data – get in touch for a chat.